 Note: The advice provided in this post is intended for informational purposes.
 The services listed in this post may not be available at this hospital.

 Is your dog showing signs of IVDD?
 Contact us right away!
-Our team of Tucson emergency and specialist vets can provide advanced veterinary care to help get your dog moving comfortably once again.
+Our team of Tucson emergency and specialist vets provide advanced veterinary care to help get your dog moving comfortably once again.

 Looking for a veterinary specialist in Tucson?